aosabook/500lines/pedometer/chapter.md

 ### The User class in the wild

-The User class is straightforward to use.
 Below are examples of users created with the least specific to the most specific data:

 * Without any parameters
 * A gender parameter